Bull Breed Welfare

 Add to this the simple fact that most Staffordshire Bull Terriers, sensitive, people dependant individuals that they are, do not do well in a kennel environment, it becomes obvious that filling our kennels with bull breeds dogs is about as effective a solution to the ‘problem’ as placing a sticking plaster on a gunshot wound!

 The ‘problem’ of bull breed dogs stems from overpopulation.
 The sheer volume of these animals compared with the number of homes available.

 So what is the answer?
 And how do we go about providing it?

-The answer as we see it is not euthanasia, it is not to turn your dog out onto the street once it's presence becomes an irritation or the cost of caring for and keeping it becomes too much.
-Through our park events and leafleting campaigns our aim is to systematically chip away until the habits of old are forgotten and taking responsibility becomes second nature.
+The answer, is not to turn your dog out onto the street once it becomes an irritation or the cost of caring for and keeping it becomes too much, it’s not to put them to sleep unnecessarily.

-We view neutering as the only way to humanely reduce the population and put an end to the terrible outcomes suffered by so many of these poor, unwanted dogs.
+It’s to neuter them.
+It is the only solution to reduce the population and put an end to the terrible outcomes suffered by so many of these poor, unwanted dogs.